Module Guide - A Deeper Dive!

 These steps help to prevent cross-contamination of Allergens.
 The Allergen Control Measures also apply to finished goods too, enabling an Allergen Management Policy that spans the whole warehousing operation.

-When undertaking batch production on any level, the system will automatically display the allergens present at each stage to the operator.
+When undertaking batch or product production on any level, the system will automatically display the allergens present at each stage to the operator.
 For example, let’s schedule a single batch production for a formula containing flour, eggs and almonds.

 When we then come to produce this in Terminal, the system will automatically flag which allergens are present.